MikeyXU/MikeyXU.github.io/index.md

 Along with that, another coding issue I run into that was mentionted in the reading was knowing when to stop.
 There are only so many improvements to make on a project before the code becomes more or less "spaghetti code" if you don't stop for a minute and take a step back.

+# 3rd Blog Post

+The most interesting part of the reading in this chapter for me was the error detection methods they discussed, mostly being the analogy they used with tracer bullets.
+If a certain part of your code is working, you can use a test in there as your "tracer bullet" to show that the program is hitting that part of the code and executing it successfully.
+I like the idea of it better than prototyping because it seems more complete, checking continually even as part of your final project, rather than just being a small part of your project that you then add to the whole if it works, as you might do in prototyping.